 Third, the curriculum provides the Heritage Academy student with a liberal arts education, versus a vocational one, preparing him for success in college and a lifetime of thoughtful service to God.
 Gordon H. Clark explains the benefits of a liberal arts education:

-make the student independent of pills and television. . . .
-The student does not learn to do, he learns to
+tend to make the student independent of pills and television. . . .
+The student does not learn to do, he

 Heritage Academy emphasizes the fixed, final and eternal nature of truth embodied in Christ, a solid foundation for the liberal arts curriculum (John 1:14; 14:6).